Master of Arts in Child Study & Education

 Admission Requirements

-A 4-year bachelor’s degree with a mid-B, (73%-76%) or better in the final year from a recognized university.
+• A 4-year bachelor’s degree with a mid-B, (73%-76%) or better in the final year from a recognized university (college, polytechnic or university level are all acceptable)

-Your undergrad may be in any academic discipline.
+• Your undergrad degree may be in any academic discipline.

-If your bachelor’s degree was completed on a part-time basis, the Registrar’s Office will look at the average from your 5 most recent, senior-level full courses (or equivalent).
+• If your bachelor’s degree was completed on a part-time basis, the Registrar’s Office will look at the average from your 10 most recent, senior-level half courses (or 5 full-year courses).

-A satisfactory vulnerable sector police check (VSS) is a requirement prior to having direct contact with students.
-Without a satisfactory VSS, schools will not allow teacher education candidates to participate in practice teaching.
+• A satisfactory vulnerable sector police check is a requirement prior to having direct contact with students.
+Without a satisfactory check, schools will not allow teacher education candidates to participate in practice teaching.

 Timeline